veniamin-ilmer/math/power-operations/readme.md

 I feel that consistency with the rest of math operators is extremely important.

-Hence, let's start with the basic math operators.

 * Multiplication involves repeat adding.
 For example, 7 * 5 or 5 * 7 means you add 7 together 5 times.

 * Division is the reverse of multiplication, and it can be done with repeat subtraction.
 For example, 41 / 7 means you start with 41, and keep subtracting it by 7 until the number becomes less than the subtractor.
 The answer is how many subtractions you did, plus some remainder.